 The Bustaman family encompassed 20 Regents and at least 7 Regent families throughout Indonesia, and is remembered for their heroic support of Prince Diponegoro's struggle for independence.

-Our family suffered tremendously because of their devoted support of Pangeran Diponegoro, as Prince Raden Saleh's cousins Raden Sukur and his brother (also by the name) Raden Saleh, sons of the celebrated and beloved Regent of Semarang Kyai Raden Adipati Suryamangalla, also fought on the side of Prince Diponegoro.
+Our family suffered tremendously because of their devoted support of Pangeran Diponegoro, as Raden Saleh's cousins Raden Sukur and his brother (also by the name) Raden Saleh, sons of the celebrated and beloved Regent of Semarang Kyai Raden Adipati Suryamangalla, also fought on the side of Prince Diponegoro.

 Following the treacherous arrest of Prince Diponegoro by General de Kock, Prince Raden Saleh moved to Europe, where he studied art under Cornelius Kruseman and Andreas Schelfhout.